-- Baby is hugging the breast with their both hands.
+- Baby is hugging the breast with both arms.

-- The nipple is the last thing which gets into the baby’s mouth, as the baby gets a big “chunk” of the breast itself as they latch onto the breast.
+- The nipple is the last thing that gets into the baby’s mouth, as the baby gets a big “chunk” of the breast itself as they latch onto the breast.

-- The nipple looks round and a bit longer after baby let the breast go.
+- The nipple looks round and a bit longer after the baby let the breast go.

-- You do not feel any discomfort and your nipples are not sore after few latches.
+- You do not feel any discomfort and your nipples are not sore after a few latches.

 - It does not matter if it LOOKS like a perfect latch as long as you feel discomfort or pain – it is not a perfect latch.
 Seek skilled help if you do not get one and all your complaints are not addressed.